Treatments: OCD, Anxiety, and Other Disorders

-Anxiety is a normal and natural part of life.
-For some people, however, feelings of anxiety and fear overpower them and make it nearly impossible to enjoy life.
-The good news is that anxiety producing disorders like OCD, GAD, BDD can be effectively managed.
+Anxiety is a normal and natural part of life—for some people, however, feelings of anxiety and fear are overpowering, making it nearly impossible to enjoy life to the fullest.
+The good news is that anxiety-producing disorders such as Obsessive-Compulsive Disorder (OCD), Body Dysmorphic Disorder (BDD), and Generalized Anxiety Disorder (GAD) can be effectively managed.

 - Excoriation (Skin Picking) Disorder.
-A irresistible urge to pick one’s skin repeatedly.
+An irresistible urge to pick one’s skin repeatedly.
 A person often spends a good deal of time picking.
 A person may spend several hours each day picking.
 Additionally, the picking may have been present for months or years.